The Shoulder Joint

 Anatomic Total Shoulder Replacement

-Anatomic total shoulder replacement is a surgical procedure that removes the damaged ball and socket and provides a new metal and plastic ball and socket.
-This replaces the arthritic or “worn out” cartilage.
-This procedure works best for patients who have a normal and intact rotator cuff, and who have not excessively ground down the remaining bone.
+Anatomic total shoulder replacement is a surgical procedure that removes the damaged ball and socket and replaces them with a new metal and plastic ball and socket.
+This also replaces the arthritic or “worn out” cartilage which has been causing your pain.
+This procedure works best for patients who have a normal and intact rotator cuff and who have not excessively ground down the remaining bone.
 Dr. Burns will make an incision on the front of your shoulder and remove the cartilage and bone that has been damaged by arthritis or injury.
 The upper arm bone (humerus) is resurfaced with a metal stem and ball made of titanium and cobalt chrome.
 The socket (glenoid) is resurfaced with a plastic liner.
 Often, this plastic liner will have a metal pin or tray to support it.

 Reverse Total Shoulder Replacement

-Reverse total shoulder replacement is a surgical procedure for patients who have arthritis and/or damage to their rotator cuff that cannot be repaired.
-Reverse shoulder replacement also works well for people who have significant bone loss around their shoulder, that can occur from years of bone-on-bone grinding of the ball and socket.
+Reverse total shoulder replacement is a surgical procedure for patients who have significant arthritis and/or damage to their rotator cuff that cannot be repaired.
+Reverse shoulder replacement also works well for people who have major bone loss around their shoulder, which can occur from years of bone-on-bone grinding of the ball and socket.
 Reverse shoulder replacement also can be used to treat severe shoulder fractures.
 This procedure is called a “reverse” because the position of the ball and the socket are switched in this type of replacement.
 The socket (glenoid) is resurfaced with a metal base and a ball made of cobalt chrome.
 The upper arm bone (humerus) is resurfaced with a metal stem and plastic cup liner.
-To watch a video of reverse shoulder replacement, click here.

 Partial Shoulder Replacement (Hemiarthroplasty)

-Occasionally, Dr. Burns may select an option called hemiarthroplasty, which is a replacement of the ball at the upper end of the arm bone (humerus) only.
-The socket is not replaced in this procedure with a metal and plastic part, although Dr. Burns will often rebuild or cushion the area with cadaver donated tissue, called allograft.
+Occasionally, Dr. Burns may select an option called hemiarthroplasty, which is a replacement of the ball at the upper end of the arm bone (humerus) only, which is why it’s known as a partial shoulder replacement.
+In this procedure the socket is not replaced with a metal and plastic part, although Dr. Burns will often rebuild or cushion the area with cadaver-donated tissue, called an allograft.